Nitrate in Private Wells

 Health Program Information

 To inquire about New Jersey well permitting and regulation, contact the NJDEP Division of Water Supply at (609) 984-6831.
-For information on Federal drinking water regulations, health effects of nitrate in drinking water, and other water safety issues, contact the United States Environmental Protection Agency Safe Drinking Water Hotline at (800) 426-4791.
+For information on federal drinking water regulations, health effects of nitrate in drinking water, and other water safety issues, contact the United States Environmental Protection Agency Safe Drinking Water Hotline at (800) 426-4791.